supercid/techdocs-wiki-tmp/Updating-products-using-the-Products-API.md

 ### How often can I update products?

-You can update products as often as you need.
+You can update products as often as you need although, initially you'll need to send the entire catalog to populate the replica of your catalog on Nosto.

 ### When should I make an API call?